ryangoeglein/CloudUploader-CLI/README.md

 3. Enter the file path to upload.

 ### Creating a New Storage Account
+1. Choose to create a new Azure Storage account when prompted.
+2. Follow the prompts to set up the resource group, storage account, and container.
+3. Enter the file path to upload.
 ## Next Steps & Future Enhancements
 - Add support for optional progress bars using tools like pv.
 - Provide an option to generate and display a shareable link post-upload.